tensorflow/tfjs-layers/src/keras_format/README.md

 Python model is serialized as a JSON object containing the class name and its serialized constructor arguments.

+Here, we provide a type called `*Serialization` to describe the on-disk JSON representation fer uoch class.
+It always provides a `class_name` and a `config` representing the constructor arguments required to reconstruct a given instance.

-The constructor arguments may be primitives, arrays of primitives, or dicts, in which case the JSON serialization is straightforward.
-If a constructor argument is another object, then it is serialized in a nested manner.
+The constructor arguments may be primitives, arrays of primitives, or plain key-value dictionaries, in which case the JSON serialization is straightforward.
-Deserializing such a nested object configuration requires recursively deserializing any object arguments, and finally calling the top-level constructor.
-In general this means that deserialization is purely tree-like, so instances cannot be reused.
-(The deserialization code for Models is an exception to this principle, because it allows Layers to refer to each other in order to describe a DAG).

-There are several different kinds of configuration objects, currently distinguished primarily by naming conventions.

-FooBaseConfig
-The subset of constructor arguments to Foo that are primitives (or arrays or dicts of primitives, etc.).
-These arguments can be represented as JSON and also can be passed directly to the constructor.
-FooConfig extends FooBaseConfig
-In addition, provide fields for the constructor arguments that are not primitives, in nested JSON form (serialized).
-The values of the non-primitive fields will always be *Serialization objects (below).
+If a constructor argument is another object, then it is represented by a nested `*Serialization`.
+This structure is illustrated below:

     FooSerialization {
       class_name: 'Foo';
-  config: FooConfig;
+      config: {
+        bar: string;
+        baz: number[];
+        qux: QuxSerialization;
       }
-Bundle the config together with the class name that it is meant to serialize.
+    }

+Deserializing such a nested object configuration requires recursively deserializing any object arguments, and finally calling the top-level constructor using the reconstructed object arguments.

+In general this means that deserialization is purely tree-like, so instances cannot be reused.
+(The deserialization code for Models is an exception to this principle, because it allows Layers to refer to each other in order to describe a DAG).

+As a consequence of this design, our deserialization code requires an `*Args` type mirroring each of the `*Serialization` types here.  `*Args` types represent the actual arguments passed to a constructor, after any nested objects have been deserialized.